-Every year the beneficiary charities report to the Trustees on how donations have been used and on how they have supported the National Garden Scheme, including marketing and communications activities.
-Our Impact Report 2023, which is available on our website here, gives details of the National Garden Scheme's charitable impact both directly to individual beneficiaries and more generally in its campaigns and communications.
+Every year the beneficiary charities complete a detailed report for the Trustees.
+These include information on how donations have been used and on how they have supported the National Garden Scheme, including marketing and communications activities.
+Our Impact Report 2024 gives details of the National Garden Scheme's charitable impact both directly to individual beneficiaries and more generally in its campaigns and communications.